lonsing/depqbf/README.txt

-February 2015
+October 2015

 -------------------
 GENERAL INFORMATION
 -------------------

+IMPORTANT: please see the guidelines on preprocessing, incremental solving and API usage below.

+This is version 5.0 of the search-based QBF solver DepQBF.
+Version 5.0 includes blocked clause elimination (QBCE) as a pre- and inprocessing technique and as a novel dynamic approach (enabled by default) where QBCE is interleaved with the search process.
+The QBCE variants are currently available only in non-incremental mode.
+The novel dynamic QBCE approach is described in the following paper (proceedings of LPAR 2015):

+F. Lonsing, F. Bacchus, A. Biere, U. Egly, and M. Seidl: "Enhancing Search-Based QBF Solving by Dynamic Blocked Clause Elimination".
+In Proceedings of LPAR 2015, LNCS, Springer, 2015.

-This is version 4.0 of the search-based QBF solver DepQBF.
-Compared to the previously released versions, DepQBF 4.0 includes a novel API to support incremental solving based on clause groups.
+DepQBF provides an API for incremental solving based on clause groups.
 A clause group is a set of clauses which is incrementally added to and removed from a formula.
-A description of the API can be found in the following technical report:
+A description of the API can be found in the following tool paper (proceedings of SAT 2015):

-Florian Lonsing and Uwe Egly:
-"DepQBF: An Incremental QBF Solver Based on Clause Groups".
-Technical report, arXiv/CoRR, February 2015. http://arxiv.org/abs/1502.02484
+F. Lonsing and U. Egly: "Incrementally Computing Minimal Unsatisfiable Cores of QBFs via a Clause Group Solver API".
+In Proceedings of SAT 2015, volume 9340 of LNCS, Springer, 2015.
+Preprint: http://arxiv.org/abs/1502.02484

-This release of DepQBF comes with DepQBF4J, a Java interface to DepQBF which allows to call DepQBF as a library from Java programs.
+This release also includes DepQBF4J, a Java interface to DepQBF which allows to call DepQBF as a library from Java programs.
 Please see the README file in the subdirectory './DepQBF4J-0.2' for further information and usage examples.
 DepQBF4J is based on the Java Native Interface (JNI) and was